dmachard/dmachard.github.io/content/posts/0046-dnsdist-blacklist.md

 ---

 A DNSdist configuration example to block big list of ads/malwares domains effectively with a CDB database and dynamic reload.

 Download the following CDB blocklist file https://github.com/dmachard/blocklist-domains and put-it in /etc/dnsdist/conf.d/

+The latest version of the configuration can be downloaded from [github](https://github.com/dmachard/lua-dnsdist-config-examples/).

 ```lua
 --- open your CDB database